Image from: Tadzhikskai͡a Sovetskai͡a Sot︠s︡ialisticheskai͡a Respublika / glav. redaktor M.S. Asimov

 OCLC Accession Number: 08460205

-Geographically the Republic of Tajikistan lies to the north of Afghanistan, east of Uzbekistan, south of Kyrgyzstan, and west of China.
-These neighbors, as well as its role as part of the Russian Empire and later the Soviet Union have all contributed to the political situation of this nation which celebrates its independence from the Soviet Union on the anniversary of 9 September 1991, and its new constitution was adopted on 6 November 1994.
+The Republic of Tajikistan's neighbors (Afghanistan, Uzbekistan, Kyrgyzstan, and China), as well as its role as part of the Russian Empire and later the Soviet Union have all contributed to the political situation of this nation which celebrates its independence from the Soviet Union on the anniversary of 9 September 1991, and its new constitution was adopted on 6 November 1994.
 However, soon after gaining its independence, Tajikistan became embroiled in a civil war that lasted for much of the 1990's, until the current President was elected in 1999.
 Today the Republic of Tajikistan is involved with many international organizations including the United Nations (after gaining entrance into the UN in 1992), as well as the International Monetary Fund (IMF).
 Since much of the country's development as an independent state has taken place after the advent of the Internet, it is possible to find many of the government's current publications online in downloadable formats.
 There is also a plethora of government-produced material available from Soviet times and earlier; dating from the 19th century when the area was under Khanate rule.

 For a broader overview of Tajik publishing, the Tajik National Bibliography research guide has vast amounts of information regarding all aspects of Tajik publishing history to present day.